Frequently Asked Questions

 What lengths do you offer?

-Length refers to the "overall " length of the club, from the end of the grip to the bottom heel of the head which is how the USGA measures club length.
+Length refers to the "overall " length of the club, from the end of the grip to the bottom heel of the head which is how the USGA measures club length (shown below).
 We have two standard lengths.
-The 38.5 inch model (97.8 cm) is for players 5ft 8in (173 cm) or taller, and the 37 inch model (94 cm) is for players who are shorter than 5ft 8in.
-If you are about 5ft 8in tall and are not sure which length to order, we recommend the 38.5" model if you are a good player, and the 37" if you are a beginner.
+The 38.5 inch model (97.8 cm) is typically for players 5ft 8in (173 cm) or taller, and the 37.5 inch model (95.25cm) is for players who are shorter than 5ft 8in.
+If you are "about" 5ft 8in tall and are not sure which length to order, we recommend the 38.5" model if you are a good player, and the 37.5" if you are a beginner because shorter clubs are easier to control.
 We also offer shorter and longer lengths in 1/2 inch (1.27 cm) increments for an additional $20.
 We don't officially recommend longer, even if you are a tall player and your full set is extra long.
 With a longer shaft, the swing-weight is heavier and the flex and torque (twist) increases so it becomes very difficult to take advantage of a longer shaft and to deliver the head to the ball consistently.
-Also, even very tall players have similar measurements from their wrists to the ground, so it does not follow that tall people always need longer clubs.
-This is especially true with our Adjustable since the standard 38.5" length is longer than most of the clubs in a full set with extra long shafts.
-That said, we do offer a 39 inch (99 cm) for $20, or 40 inch (100.3 cm) and 40.5 inch (101.6 cm) for an additional $40 since those lengths require custom-machined extensions.
-Note that custom length costs are not covered in our satisfaction guarantee.
+Also, even very tall players have similar measurements from their wrists to the ground, so tall players don't necessarily need longer clubs.
+This is especially true with our Adjustable since the standard 38.5" length is longer than most of the clubs in a full set, even with extra long shafts.
+That said, we do offer a 39 inch (99 cm) for an additional $20, or a 39.5 inch (100.3cm) and 40 inch (101.6 cm) for an additional $40 since those lengths require custom-machined extensions.
+Note that custom length $20 or $40 costs are not covered in our satisfaction guarantee.
 It usually takes one business day to build the custom length, and we ship on the following business day.